wenogk/storifyCompiler/README.md

 Application that simplifies the process of building choose-your-own-path experiences.
 You focus on writing your story, we'll handle the technical stuff.
 Was inspired by the Netflix movie, "Bandersnatch"

 ### How it works
-Stories are written in my own syntax, which is very easy to learn and requires no coding experience from the user.
-This story in my syntax is then compiled to a JSON object and can then the story can be viewed.
+Stories are written in my own syntax, I call it a hash-story which is very easy to learn and requires no coding experience from the user.
+This hash-story in my syntax is then compiled to a JSON object and can then the story can be viewed.

 ### Features
   * Write interactive stories